ERAU-CORALS/Requirements/publish-markdown/SSLR_2.2.md

 ### DARTS Telemetry Structure <small>SSLR_2.2.9</small> {#SSLR_2.2.9 }

-DARTS shall process telemetry response packets from the CORALS Testbed if the packet structure and content is valid as described in the CORALS Software Interface Design Document.
+DARTS shall process telemetry response packets from the testbed if the packet structure and content is valid according to a standard communication protocol.

 *Parent links:* [SLR_2.2 Telemetry Transmission](SLR_2.html#SLR_2.2)